Longitudinal Self-Supervised Learning: Longitudinal Self-Supervised Learning

-where $\hat{\AL}=[\alpha_2,...,\alpha_M]$, and $f_1:\mathbb{R} \rightarrow \mathbb{R}$ is a strictly increasing function.
-In other words, disentanglement is achieved when 1) $z_1$ is solely dependent on $\alpha_1$ (the monotonicity of $f_1$ ensures the mapping to be bijective, i.e., without loss of information, and preserve ordinal information of factor $z_1$); and 2) the remaining representation in $\z$ is solely dependent on factors other than $\alpha_1$.
+In other words, disentanglement is achieved when 1) $z_1$ is solely dependent on $\alpha_1$ (the monotonicity of $f_1$ ensures the mapping to be bijective, i.e., without loss of information, and preserve ordinal information of factor $z_1$); and 2) the remaining representation in $\boldsymbol{z}$ is solely dependent on factors other than $\alpha_1$.